Padmanabh Singh

-Padmanabh Singh (born 2 July 1998) is an Indian polo player and head of the Kachhwaha clan, the former royal family of the Jaipur State.
+Padmanabh Singh (born 2 July 1998) is an Indian polo player and head of the Kachhwaha clan, the erstwhile ruling dynasty of the Jaipur State.

 Personal life

 Padmanabh Singh was born in New Delhi on 2 July 1998 to Diya Kumari, an Indian politician, and her husband, Narendra Singh.
 He was educated at Mayo College in Ajmer and at Millfield, a public school in Street, Somerset, England.
 Since 2018, he has been enrolled in Università e Nobil Collegio Sant'Eligio in Rome, studying cultural heritage management, art history and the Italian language.
 He is known as Pacho by his loved ones and friends, a nickname from his grandmother, Rajmata Padmini Devi.

 Singh is the great-grandson of Man Singh II, the last ruling Maharaja of the princely state of Jaipur in the British Raj, though the relationship is not patrilineal.
 Singh's mother is the only daughter of the late Bhawani Singh, an Indian soldier, hotelier, and the son of Man Singh II.
 His father is the son of a former member of staff of Bhawani Singh.
 Singh's parents divorced in 2018.

 Upon Bhawani Singh's death in 2011, the 12-year-old Padmanabh Singh was unofficially installed as "Maharaja of Jaipur".
 Although princely pensions, titles, and privileges were officially abolished in India in 1971, families of some former princely rulers have continued to use the old titles unofficially for certain family members, or made new ones for themselves.
 In some instances, the titles are used in conducting family ceremonies and traditions, to promote the ideal of princely India for tourists, and to sustaining the wealth, stardom, and clout some families have retained.

+On 4 June 2024, while in Edinburgh, he, his father, and his sister, Gauravi Kumari, met a serious road accident and sustained injuries.
+He suffered three major spinal fractures and subsequently underwent surgery, during which a plate and four screws were inserted into his spine.
+Following the surgery, the three were transferred to London, where they remained for six weeks, and while in London, Singh underwent physiotherapy.
+Singh attended the Met Gala on 4 May 2026 in a phulghar coat that took over 600 hours to create and was developed in collaboration with designer Prabal Gurung and by artisans Yash and Ashima Tholia.